 He received numerous honorary prizes, including a lifetime achievement award from South Africa's Department of Arts and Culture.
 But in 2007, he rejected induction into the South Africa Sports Hall of Fame, stating, "It is incompatible with having those who championed racist sport alongside its genuine victims.
 It's time - indeed long past time - for sports truth, apologies, and reconciliation."
 Brutus remained engaged and became passionate about environmental justice and climate change.

 In an open letter about the UN climate change conference in Copenhagen, Denmark, he warned against "brokering a deal that allows the corporations and the oil giants to continue to abuse the earth.
-He was honored with the Peace Award of the War Resisters League in New York City in 2009.
+He was honored with the War Resisters League Peace Award in New York City in 2009.
 Dennis Brutus' publisher, Chicago-based Haymarket Books, said the writer died at his home in Cape Town on December 26, 2009.
 He had been battling prostate cancer.